 Ceramides are an important part of healthy hair care.
 Using Ceramides in Natural Oils for Moisturised & Healthy Hair covered what ceramides are and why they are important for healthy hair care and growth.

-This is the continuation of an earlier article, Using Ceramides in Natural Oils for Moisturised & Healthy Hair, which discussed the top 14 natural oils with more than 30% concentration of ceramides.
-This article will focus on products that contain ceramides and how effective they are in treating dry and damaged hair.
+This article will focus on top hair products that contain ceramides and how effective they are in treating dry and damaged hair.

-Joico K-Pak Reconstructor is an award-winning product from Joico, which contains safflower oil.
+Joico K-Pak Reconstructor is an award-winning product from Joico.
+It contains safflower oil.
 Five minutes is all it takes for this product to fortify your damaged strands and renew your curls.
-It also contains Quadramine Complex, a repair formula from Joico, which maximises protection.
+It also contains Quadramine Complex, a repairing formula from Joico, which maximizes protection.

-In order to maximise its effects, always deep condition afterwards.
-It works for all hair types and volumes, and is particularly useful for treatment after colouring.
+In order to maximize its effects, always deep condition afterward.
+It works for all hair types and volumes and is particularly useful for treatment after coloring.
 You can read more reviews of Joico K-Pak Reconstructor HERE.

-It appears that this product is being phased out though so I’d recommending stock piling quickly if this is one of the products that works for you.
+It appears that this product is being phased out though so I’d recommending stockpiling quickly if this is one of the products that work for you.
 You can read more reviews about Lustrasilk Cholesterol + Shea Butter & Mango Conditioner HERE.

 You can read part 2 of the article HERE.